LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, LeBron James included, face the Golden State Warriors at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, LeBron James included, will play at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.

-With prop bets available for James, let's look at some stats and trends to help you find good wagers.
+If you'd like to place a bet on James' props, we break down his available ones, providing some stats and trends, below.

 LeBron James Prop Bets vs. the Warriors